fenago/natural-language-processing-workshop/lab_guides/Lab_3.md

 -   **Accuracy**

     Accuracy is defined as the ratio of correctly classified instances to the total number of instances.
-Whenever accuracy is used for model evaluation, we need to ensure that the data is balanced in terms of classes, meaning it should have an almost equal number of instances of each class.
-Let\'s use an example of a dataset that has 90% positive labels and 10% negative labels.
-A model that predicts all the data points as positive will receive 90% accuracy, but that will not be a good indicator of the performance of the model.

 To get the accuracy of the predicted values using Python, you can use the following code:

     ```
     from sklearn.metrics import accuracy_score
     accuracy_score(actual_values,predicted_values)
     ```

 -   **Precision and Recall**